mtagne/Getting_Cleaning_Data_Coursera/Readme.md

 	a.
 The data frame converted using dplyr at question ##2 is used.
 	b.
 The function group_by() with the arguments activity and subject is used to aggregate the data.
 	c. summarise_each with arguments mean() is used to calculate the average for each variable in the dataset.
+	d. select the appropriate columns (subject, activity, mean and standard)
-	d. write.table is used to create text file containing the new tidy data frame.
+	e. write.table is used to create text file containing the new tidy data frame.

-Appendix A : Variable Lists (code book) :
+Appendix A : Variable Lists :
 ==============================
 The variables order is the result of the final aggregation by activity and subject as required by the step 5 of the assignment (10 above).
 The training and test sets have the same variable names with "activiy" and "subject" variables located at the tails of both dataframe (indexes 562, 563).